How to Create Viral Marketing Campaigns For Great Success

 Apart from getting shares and views, the average time spent by a user on your blog post also increases, because the users find value in reading it.
 Blog platform Medium conducted an interesting analysis on its own platform.

 They measured the average time spent by users on their blog in relation to the post length and the amount of time it takes the average user to complete the post.
 Based on the analysis, they found out that – a user takes about 7 minutes to read a blog post of about 1600 words

 Take a moment and look at the analytics by Buzzsumo for this blog post by Rob Garner.
 It has got 2,400 shares and 8,400 reads.
 The reason for its crazily high popularity is that a) It provides valuable and in-depth information to the user and b) It solves a problem that the users might be facing.

 Another example of a successful long-form content marketing strategy is Airbnb.
-Corporate collateral, especially annual report is so dull that it would put the colour grey to shame.
-However, Airbnb, made brightened up their annual report by making it very interactive.
+The corporate collateral, especially the annual report is so dull that it would put the color grey to shame.
+However, Airbnb, made brightened up its annual report by making it very interactive.

 Because of this, in the year 2012, they grew from 1,20,000 listings to 3,00000 listings.

 We at Wittypen also largely focus on long-form articles.
 For example, our blog post on content audit is comprehensive and well-researched.

 We did this because we want our users to feel benefitted when they make an exit from the blog-post.
 Our purpose is to not have a click-bait headline that does draw the user to the page but makes them leave at the same time.